-The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Twin Rivers public housing community (Housing Authority of the County of Sacramento asset located in the City of Sacramento).
-The first 227 new units will be occupied in 2022, including 123 replacement units for former Twin Rivers residents.
+The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Mirasol Twin Rivers public housing community (Housing Authority of the County of Sacramento asset located in the City of Sacramento).
+Mirasol Village is being developed in five phases.
+The first phase includes Blocks B and E (123 units) and construction is now completed and occupied.
+The second phase is Block A (104 units) and construction will be completed in late 2022.
+The third phase is Block C (84 units).
+The Developer is now actively seeking to secure all funds needed to construct the fourth phase, Block D (116 units).
+The fifth phase, Block F, is the block east of 12th Street and will be the last block developed.
 This project is focused on three core goals: